karlgluck/tcltools/README.md

 [lempty](./1.0/src/lists.tcl), [lnotempty](./1.0/src/lists.tcl)
 ---------------------------------------------------------------

 Shortcut for determining whether the list is empty or has at least one element.
-Useful for making if{} statements more readable.
+Useful for making `if {}` statements more readable.

 ```tcl
 if {[lempty $input]} { error "needs input!" }